Cleaning and Preservation of Coins - A Complete Guide

 Silver Alloys:

-• Silver is tarnished by sulfur, generally in the form of hydrogen sulfide (gaseous) in the air, or through sulfur in perspiration on the hands, in leather of purses, etc. A salt, Silver Tarnish (AgS), is formed, and it is so microscopically thin that the metal is practically not attacked by it.
+• Silver is tarnished by sulfur, generally in the form of hydrogen sulfide (gaseous) in the air, or through sulfur in perspiration on the hands, in leather of purses, etc. A salt, Silver Tarnish (AgS), is formed, and it is so microscopically thin that the metal is practically not attacked by it; however, the silver sulphide does not form a protective layer against surface corrosion.

 • Horn Silver, silver chloride (AgCl), is another salt formed by silver via combination of hydrogen chloride (HCl) in the ground with the metal.
 Horn silver forms a yellowish, gray to brown, and violet coating of varying thickness and is usually bumpy and fissured.